Sin Bandera: 2003-2004: De Viaje

 After a few restless months, in 2003, they recorded "Amor Real" ("Real Love"), which also served as the main theme for that homonymous soap opera.
 The duo was also responsible for opening concerts for Alejandro Sanz in the United States, and shortly after, in Spain.

-By the end of 2003, their second album De Viaje (Traveling) arrived, produced again by Baqueiro, that likewise approached the millions of sales at international level, little by little.
+By the end of 2003, their second album, De Viaje (Traveling), arrived, produced again by Baqueiro.
+It likewise approached the millions of sales at international level, little by little.
 The album also remained for 16 continuous weeks in the lists of Billboard and its Hot Latin Tracks.
 Among the 16 tracks of the album there was "Que Lloro" ("I Cry"), "Mientes tan Bien" ("You Lie So Well"), "Amor Real", "Bien" ("Good"), "Magia" ("Magic"), "Canción para días lluviosos" ("Song For Rainy Days") and "Puede ser" ("May Be"), which was a duet with Presuntos Implicados.
-Of these, the first 3 were number 1's in Mexico, an achievement only RBD and Shakira have managed to obtain.
+Of these, the first three were number 1's in Mexico, an achievement only RBD and Shakira have managed to obtain.

-In 2004 they carried out their tour to Venezuela, Bolivia, Argentina, Paraguay, Chile, Ecuador, Colombia, Mexico, the United States and Spain, among other countries.
-They were also nominated again for the fifth annual Latin Grammy awards, where they won the award for "Best Pop Vocal Group Album" for the second time around.
+In 2004 they toured Venezuela, Bolivia, Argentina, Paraguay, Chile, Ecuador, Colombia, Mexico, the United States and Spain, among other countries.
+They were also nominated again for the fifth annual Latin Grammy awards, where they won the award for "Best Pop Vocal Group Album" for the second time.
 After a successful gain as Better Pop Vocal Album by Duet or Group- by second consecutive year.
 Also, after a successful miniseason in Teatro Metropólitan of Mexico (3,300 spectators), they received the opportunity to play for the first time in the Auditorio Nacional of Mexico City (9,600 spectators) with two dates in the middle of October.

 2005-2008: Mañana and Pasado

 Their album Mañana (Tomorrow), which was released on November 22, 2005, contains the single "Suelta mi mano" ("Let Go of My Hand").
-This album also contains a soft atmosphere duet, "Como tú y como yo" ("Like You And Like Me"), sung with talented Italian pop singer Laura Pausini.
+This album also contains a soft atmosphere duet, "Como tú y como yo" ("Like You And Like Me"), sung with Italian pop singer Laura Pausini.

 Their latest album, Pasado (Past), is a sequel to Mañana.
 This time, Sin Bandera teamed up with noted producers Áureo Baqueiro, Mario Domm and Jay de la Cueva.
 The emphasis this time is on international ballads of the 1970s and 1980s.
 Sin Bandera reworks the tunes with a slower, more soulful R&B touch.

-The CD also includes De Vita's philosophical "Un buen perdedor" ("A Good Loser"); Sanz's anthemic and Beatlesque "¿Lo Ves?" ("Do You See it?"); and Montaner's lovely but haunting "Será?" ("Could it Be?").
-Underwhelming is the pair's English-language rendition of "Love Is in the Air."
+The CD also includes De Vita's philosophical "Un buen perdedor" ("A Good Loser"), Sanz's anthemic and Beatlesque "¿Lo Ves?" ("Do You See it?"), Montaner's lovely but haunting "Será?" ("Could it Be?"), and an English-language rendition of "Love Is in the Air."

 "These are the tunes which fascinated us when we were young adolescents," García said.
 "Tunes like 'Serenata Rap' ("Rap Serenade") and 'Mis Impulsos Sobre Ti' ("My Impulses About You") are the songs that move us (now)."